 What does it really feel like being a black person and to own land?
-Not just a small portion, but large amounts of it stretching miles and miles?
+Not just a small portion, but vast tracts of land stretching kilometres and kilometres away?

-“If I say I have a peace of mind, it is an understatement,” says Bongani Dlamini (50).
+“If I say I have a peace of mind, it is an understatement,” the 50-year-old Bongani Dlamini tells Food For Mzansi.
 “It is beautiful to live in a peaceful area.
-I am one of the blessed South Africans and I am aware of how difficult it is to own a piece of land.
+I am one of the blessed South Africans, and I am aware of how difficult it is to own a piece of land.
 I always thank my ancestors.”

-This conversation takes place inside Dlamini’s Ford Ranger on his 600 hectares farm at Sihanahana in Msulakaligwa local municipality.
-It’s not far from the town of Amsterdam nestled in the mountains of the eastern side of Mpumalanga, in Mkhondo.
+Dlamini is in a pensive mood as we sit in his Ford Ranger on his 600-hectares farm at Sihanahana, a village in the Msukaligwa Local Municipality in Mpumalanga.
+It’s not far from the town of Amsterdam nestled in the mountains in Mkhondo on the eastern side of the province.

 His farm, Kasthuli Agricultural Services, takes its name from the previous owner who was known as Sthuli by the locals.
-He says if he had completely changed the name, it may have brought confusion to those who already knew the farm.
+Dlamini says if he had completely changed the name, it may have confused those who already knew the farm.

 Dlamini is a livestock and timber farmer.
-In the forestry part of the farm he specialises in gum and wattle, which is used to make charcoal.
-In the livestock component he has goats and more than 110 cattle, mainly Beefmaster and Brahman breed.
+In the forestry section of the farm he specialises in gum and wattle, which is used to make charcoal.
+In the livestock component, he has goats and more than 110 cattle, mainly Beefmaster and Brahman cattle.

-It’s early in the morning and the winter is chilly.
-As we are approaching the stream that crosses through his farm, some of the cattle follow the bakkie.
-He says the cows can smell that he’s carrying food as the open cargo of the van.
-“I don’t have water here, the stream that crosses over is the only source of water that I have on the farm,” he says.
+It’s a rather chilly morning.
+As we are approaching the stream that crosses through his farm, some of the cattle follow Dlamini’s bakkie.
+He says the cows can smell that he’s carrying feed.
+“I don’t have water here.
+The stream that crosses over is the only source of water that I have on the farm,” he says.

-On his farm, Dlamini has employed eleven permanent staff and regularly hires casual workers, especially when it’s harvest season and when pruning or cleaning the forests.
+On his farm, Dlamini employs 11 permanent staff and regularly hires temporary workers, especially when it’s harvesting season and when pruning or cleaning the forests.
 He says he’s transferred 60 hectares to the labour tenants who live on the farm for the purpose of building houses and recreational activities, including a forest for firewood.

-He got the farm in 2010 from the department of rural development and land reform.
-He kickstarted his farming journey by trying his hand at poultry.
+Dlamini received the farm in 2010 from the department of rural development and land reform in Mpumalanga.
+He kickstarted his farming journey by first trying his hand at poultry.
 However, this ambition abruptly came to a halt after an abattoir spoiled over 500 of his chickens.

 “They slaughtered my chickens and did not put them in the chiller, instead they put them in the freezer infected by a bacterium.
 When you cook it, it would smell and produce a white, thick foam as if it is rotten.
-I then realised that we need an abattoir as black chicken growers so that our businesses cannot be sabotaged,” he says.
+I then realised that we need an abattoir as black chicken growers so that our businesses cannot be sabotaged.”

 Farming requires patience

-Nevertheless, he rose above his second severe downfall, which nearly interred his farming ambitions.
-He dusted himself and started all over again, but this time he went solo.
-Although now the journey is smoother, the profession still demands meticulous wit.
-He says it takes a long time to realise proceeds.
+Nevertheless, he rose above his second severe downfall, which nearly killed his farming ambitions.
+Dlamini dusted himself off and started all over again, but this time he went solo.
+The journey was smoother, but the profession still demanded great attention to detail.

 Access to land is crucial

-“I went all out to get land for them and the National Youth Development Agency funded them to have an irrigation system,” he says, adding that he also brought in the Small Enterprise Development Agency (Seda), an agency of the department of small business development which provides non-financial support to small enterprises and cooperatives.
+“I went all out to get land for them and the National Youth Development Agency funded them to have an irrigation system,” he says, adding that he also partnered with the Small Enterprise Development Agency (Seda).
 “By the time the youths had finished their workshops, their minds were opened and alert to the opportunities available in agriculture.”

-He says: “I decided to upskill the youth because I’ve noticed that they lean towards a microwave approach, meaning they want to benefit now.
+Dlamini says, “I decided to up-skill the youth because I’ve noticed that they lean towards a microwave approach, meaning they want to benefit now.
 I am teaching them to wait for the soil to give them food.
-For example, in a hectare you can fit 20 000 pieces of cabbages and each is R10, this means that you could have about R200 000 in three months.
+For example, in a hectare you can fit 20 000 pieces of cabbages at R10 each.
+This means that you could have about R200 000 in three months.
 I am trying to illustrate that they can live through farming and be able to receive a decent income or stipend.”